GreptimeTeam/docs/docs/v0.4/en/reference/sql/range.md

 ## Syntax

+Range query uses `Time Index` column as the timeline basis for aggregation.
 A legal Range query syntax structure is as follows:

 ```sql
 SELECT